python-triptip/TripTip/README.md

 2. Open the browser
 3. Use address: http://127.0.0.1:5000/trip

-You will a web page like this:
+You will see a web page like this:
 ![](resource/example.png)